History of the Jews under Muslim rule: Persia

 In 1656, all Jews were expelled from Isfahan and forced to convert to Islam because of a common belief that their Jewishness was impure.
 However, as it became known that the converts continued to practice Judaism in secret and because the treasury suffered from the loss of jizya collected from the Jews, in 1661 they were allowed to revert to Judaism, although they were still required to wear a distinctive patch on their clothing.

 In 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
 The Jews themselves were violently forced to convert, narrowly avoiding complete massacre.
 There was another massacre in Barfurush in 1867.
 In 1839, the Allahdad incident, the Jews of Mashhad, Iran, now known as the Mashhadi Jews, were coerced into converting to Islam.

 In the middle of the 19th century, J. J. Benjamin wrote of Persian Jews: "…they are obliged to live in a separate part of town…; for they are considered as unclean creatures… Under the pretext of their being unclean, they are treated with the greatest severity and should they enter a street, inhabited by Mussulmans, they are pelted by the boys and mobs with stones and dirt… For the same reason, they are prohibited to go out when it rains; for it is said the rain would wash dirt off them, which would sully the feet of the Mussulmans… If a Jew is recognized as such in the streets, he is subjected to the greatest insults.
 The passers-by spit in his face, and sometimes beat him… unmercifully… If a Jew enters a shop for anything, he is forbidden to inspect the goods… Should his hand incautiously touch the goods, he must take them at any price the seller chooses to ask for them...
 Sometimes the Persians intrude into the dwellings of the Jews and take possession of whatever please them.
 Should the owner make the least opposition in defense of his property, he incurs the danger of atoning for it with his life...
 If... a Jew shows himself in the street during the three days of the Katel (Muharram)…, he is sure to be murdered."

-Bukhara

-A number of groups of Persian Jews have split off since ancient times, to the extent that they are now recognized as separate communities, such as the Bukharian Jews and Mountain Jews.

-Confined to city quarters, the Bukharan Jews were denied basic rights and many were forced to convert to Islam.
-They had to wear black and yellow dress to distinguish themselves from the Muslims.
+Jews in central Asia under Muslim rule

+The Jewish presence in Central Asia dates back to antiquity, predating the Islamic conquest of the region in the 8th century.
+The Bukharan Jews, a distinct Jewish community, primarily settled in major oasis cities such as Bukhara, Samarkand, Merv, Khiva, and Balkh, speaking a dialect of Judeo-Tajik, a variant of Judeo-Persian.